firminoneto11/mysql-context-manager/README.md

 <div align='center'>
 <h3>🤔 How should i use it? 🤔</h3>
 </div>
-<p>The usage of this context manager is pretty simple and it works as any other function or class designed to work on a conext manager.Look at the example bellow:<br/>
+<p>The usage of this context manager is pretty simple and it works as any other function or class designed to work on a conext manager.
+Look at the example bellow:<br/>

 ```python